OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 Get back into the WireGuard GUI.
 If there's a WireGuard icon in the menu bar (macOS) or with the notification icons (Windows), you can just click it.
 If not, run the WireGuard program as usual.
 Make sure the right tunnel is selected in the left column, and click on Edit.

-Now open `sandiego.conf` from the email you received in a text editor, select the entire thing and copy it.
+Now open `oriremote.conf` from the email you received in a text editor, select the entire thing and copy it.
 Go back to the WireGuard window and paste the copied text into the big text area, after the text that's already there.

 You'll have two copies of the `[Interface]` line and the `PrivateKey` line.
 Keep the `[Interface]` line at the very top, and the `PrivateKey` line that has your generated private key on it.
 Delete the extra `[Interface]` line and the `PrivateKey` with the dummy value.

 Click Save.
 You're all set up!

+If you only want to use one lab at a time, you can create another tunnel using the same procedures.
+Just delete [Peer] stanza for the lab you don't need.

 Then when you want to activate the VPN to access the lab network, you'll find the WireGuard icon in the menu bar (macOS) or with the notification icons (Windows), right click it, and select the name of the tunnel you want to activate.
 Repeat the same procedure to deactivate the tunnel.